jasonverberne/IntroToProg-Python-Mod07/docs/index.md

 Prior projects and knowledge that contributed to the successful completion of this assignment include:
 1. Assignment01: This assignment requested the creation of a Python script that would accept the first and last name of a user and, in return, would display the concatenated information provided as the full name.

 2. Assignment02: This assignment requested the creation of a Python script that would independently request two numbers from the user and, in return, would display the sum, difference, product, and quotient of those two numbers.

 3. Assignment03: This assignment requested the creation of a Python script that would gather a household item from the user, gather an estimated value of the item, and save that information in text file.

 4. Assignment04: This assignment requested the creation of a Python script that would allow the user to select from a menu to 1) gather multiple household items and estimated costs, 2) display the information gathered from the user back to the user, and save that information in text file and exit the program.

 5. Assignment05: This assignment required the modification of a Python script that would allow the user to select from a menu to show task and priority data, add a new task and priority to the list, remove an existing dictionary from the list, save the information to a text file, and exit the program.

 6. Assignment06: This assignment required modification of / addition to a Python script that would allow the user to select from a menu to show task and priority data, add a new task and priority to the list, remove an existing dictionary from the list, save the information to a text file, and exit the program.

 7. Independent study prior to the course, including:
-  a.
-YouTube: https://www.youtube.com/watch?v=rfscVS0vtbw, freeCodeCamp.org, Mike Dane (presenting), uploaded July 11, 2018 (External Site)
+    - YouTube: https://www.youtube.com/watch?v=rfscVS0vtbw, freeCodeCamp.org, Mike Dane (presenting), uploaded July 11, 2018 (External Site)

-  b.
-Pierce County Library Book: Begin to Code with Python, Miles, Robert S., Microsoft/Pearson Education, Inc., 2018, ISBN 9781509304523
+    - Pierce County Library Book: Begin to Code with Python, Miles, Robert S., Microsoft/Pearson Education, Inc., 2018, ISBN 9781509304523

 I chose to perform my coding in PyCharm instead of using IDLE.

 **DOCUMENT FOCUS**

 Assignment 07 had different elements, including:

 1. Researching the Pickle Method and Exception Handling in Python.

 2. Creation of a script that demonstrates the Pickle Method and Exception Handling in Python.

 **_RESEARCH_**